humansensinglab/MultiPass_Maya/README.md

-MultiPass for Maya
+🎬 MultiPass for Maya

-A Maya Python tool that automates multi-pass rendering with Arnold and generates camera metadata for pipelines.
+MultiPass is a Maya Python tool for automated Arnold multi-pass rendering.
-The UI lets you pick cameras, set resolution, adjust Arnold sampling, and choose which passes to render (Color, Normals, Depth, Camera Parameters).
+With a simple Qt UI, you can quickly configure cameras, resolution, Arnold samples, and decide which passes to render.
+It also exports camera metadata (CSV + JSON) for pipelines like COLMAP.

-Features
+✨ Features

-Camera Management: Add selected cameras from the scene.
+✅ Add selected cameras directly from your scene

-Resolution Control: Set custom width and height for renders.
+✅ Choose custom resolution (Width × Height)

-Arnold Setup: Configure AA, Diffuse, Specular, Transmission, and SSS samples.
+✅ Configure Arnold sampling (AA, Diffuse, Specular, Transmission, SSS) ✅ Select which passes to render:

-Selectable Passes:

-Color Image (PNG)
+   🎨 Color Image (PNG)

-Normals (EXR)
+   🟦 Normals (EXR)

-Depth (EXR)
+   ⚫ Depth (EXR)

-Camera Parameters → CSV, intrinsics JSON, COLMAP extrinsics JSON

-Custom Output Path: Choose where rendered data and metadata are stored.
+   📐 Camera Parameters (CSV + JSON)
+✅ Choose your output path — clean folder structure

-Qt UI: Clean and simple PySide6/PySide2 interface integrated in Maya.
+✅ Modern Qt UI (PySide6 / PySide2) integrated in Maya

-Installation
+📦 Installation

-Clone or download this repo.
+Clone or download this repository.

 Copy the folder MultiPass into your Maya scripts directory:

 Documents/maya/2025/scripts/

-(Optional) Use the provided installer.bat to automate installation.
+(Optional) Run the included installer.bat for automatic setup.

-Usage
+🚀 Usage

-In Maya, open the Script Editor (Python tab) and run:
+In Maya, open the Script Editor (Python tab).

+Run:

 import MultiPass
 MultiPass.launch()

-The UI will appear.

 Workflow:

-Select cameras → click Add Selected Cameras.
+📷 Select your cameras → click Add Selected Cameras

-Set resolution and Arnold settings.
+📏 Set resolution and Arnold sampling

-Tick which passes you want.
+✅ Tick which passes you want

-Choose an output path.
+📂 Choose an output path

-Hit Render Images.
+▶️ Click Render Images

-Output Structure
+📂 Output Structure
 <chosen path>/
    └── <camera name>/
        ├── ColorImage/